vladimirs-git/cisco-acl/README.rst

 Parameter       Type         Description
 =============== ============ =======================================================================
-line            *str*        string of ACEs platform        *str*        Supported platforms: "ios", "cnx".
-By default, "ios" note            *str*        Object description.
+line            *str*        string of ACEs platform        *str*        Supported platforms: "ios", "cnx" (default "ios") numerically     *bool*       Cisco ACL outputs well-known tcp/udp ports as names, True  - all tcp/udp ports as numbers, False - well-known tcp/udp ports as names (default) note            *str*        Object description.
 Not part of the ACE configuration, can be used for ACEs sorting items           *List[Ace]*  An alternate way to create AceGroup object from a list of Ace objects.
 By default, an object is created from a line data            *dict*       An alternate way to create AceGroup object from a *dict*.
 By default, an object is created from a line